CRED-CLUB/neopop-ios/README.md

 ![Frame 11181](https://user-images.githubusercontent.com/72977449/172914976-25860b42-9f0e-408e-8cf2-a444fa87e5b6.png)

-The structure and the behaviour of a PopButton mainly depends on two parameters which are `EdgeDirection` & `PopButton.Position`.
+The structure and the behavior of a PopButton mainly depends on two parameters which are `EdgeDirection` & `PopButton.Position`.

 `EdgeDirection` is the possible directions of viewing the 3-dimentional `PopButton`, which are :